fmbot-discord/docs/docs/commands/plays.md

 You can set how your `.fm` embed looks with the [`.mode` command](/commands/#mode).

-Parameters:
+Options:

-* User - A Last.fm username or a user in your server.
+* User - Select another user by mention, Discord ID or Last.fm username (`lfm:username`)

 !!! note "Examples"
     `.fm`